Succinctly Verifiable Agentic Guardrails With ZKP Over Automated Reasoning - or how to prevent the Agentic Commerce mega-hack.

 There's a fundamental problem with AI security today.
-The tools we use were never designed for the world we're rapidly entering, a world where AI agents don't just assist humans, but transact autonomously with each other at machine speed, preferably with no human in the loop.
+The tools we use were never designed for the world we're rapidly entering, a world where AI agents don't just assist humans, but transact autonomously with each other at machine speed, likely with no human in the loop.
 A world of 'Agentic Commerce' where there's no one to catch what the filters miss or investigate long traces when the dashboard flags an issue.
-Many guardrails are reactive: "something went wrong, so let's take a look."
-But what if that something was triggered by a prompt injection attack that drained your bank account?
+So the many guardrails which are reactive: 'something went wrong, let's take a look.'
+Turns into 'Cool, but who's looking..?'
+So if that something was triggered by a prompt injection attack, do you trust your agent will do the right thing with your bank account, all on its own?

 Consider a real attack scenario: Your company sets a policy that no single transaction should exceed 100 USD.
 An indirect prompt injection hidden inside a normal-looking document that the AI agent fetches instructs the agent to break a 1,000 USD transfer into one hundred separate 10 USD transactions.
-Each individual transaction is checked by Automated Reasoning, which correctly validates that 10 < 100 and approves it.
+Tedious for human, easy for a machine.
+Each individual transaction is checked by Automated Reasoning, which correctly validates that 10 is less than 100 and approves it.
+It gets a gold star!
 The formal logic worked perfectly, but the agent was manipulated to circumvent the policy's intent through behavior the rules didn't anticipate.
 By the time your monitoring flags the unusual pattern of 100 micro-transactions, the money is gone.

 New World, New Zero-Days